 An air mattress is usually made of rubber, can be deflated completely and folded up for easy storage, while a Sleep Number bed is a full-blown mattress.
 You won’t be able to store this one in your closet.

-Air mattresses have no extra padding to help improve comfort.
-What you see is what you get, while the Sleep Number beds feature air chambers within the mattress itself.
+Air beds have no extra padding to help improve comfort.
+What you see is what you get, while the Sleep Number beds are smart beds that feature air chambers within the mattress itself.
 These chambers inflate or deflate, allowing you to control the firmness or softness of your mattress.

 Common Problems with Air Mattresses